 The project will now seek a Traffic Regulation Order (TRO).
 If you would like to comment on the proposals, you can do so through the statutory TRO consultation process.
 TROs are advertised locally, in the local press, and online.

 For this project, the TRO is expected to be advertised in late 2017 / early 2018, and if successful, the works would start in March 2018.

 Our consultation for St John’s lane and Wedmore Vale closed on 20th February 2017.
 We are currently reviewing all feedback received, and we are re-assessing the design.

 - Lack of priority for pedestrians and cycles over side roads at St John’s Lane

 - The closure of the southern arm of Marksbury Rd (where it meets Wedmore Vale)

 We are currently aiming to present revised designs online in early May.

 Who is funding this work, and why is it taking place?This project is funded by the Department for Transport, as part of the Cycle City Ambition Grant programme, announced in November 2014.

-What does the buffer zone between the cycleway and pathway/ cycleway and road consist of?
+What does the buffer zone between the shared use path and road consist of?
 Is it raised or flat?The buffer section is dropped to carriageway level outside a driveway (and for the associated splays), and at other times it is a full height kerb.
-It consists of a single line of pavers between the kerb and the cycle section.
-This is included so that people cycling are a safe distance away from vehicles using the road.
+It consists of a single line of pavers between the kerb and the pedestrian / cycle path.
+This is included so that people walking and cycling are a safe distance away from vehicles using the road.

-Are you proposing a full closure of Marksbury Road at the junction with Wedmore Vale?No. Our proposals include ‘cycle only’ access on the southern arm, with the northern arm open to all vehicles.
+Are you proposing a full closure of Marksbury Road at the junction with Wedmore Vale?No. Our initial proposals included closing the southern southern arm (except cycles), with the northern arm open to all vehicles.
 Following the consultation, we are now proposing to retain all vehicle access to both arms of Marksbury Road, with an extended kerb line at the entrance to the southern arm instead, to encourage slower vehicle speeds.